Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Application

-The exposure mapping was defined to be $G_{it} = \mathbbm{1}\{ \sum_{j} w_{ijt} Z_{jt} > 0.25 \}$ where the interference weights were $w_{ijt} = (\sum_{j} w_{ijt}^*)^{-1} w_{ijt}^*$ and $Z_{jt}=1$ if power plant $j$ had a scrubber in year $t$ and $Z_{jt}=0$ otherwise.
-Thus, $G_{it} = 1$ implies that many nearby power plants had scrubbers installed, where ``nearby" was determined by the atmospheric transport model.
+Within each power plant burden group, the interference matrices were defined as the row-standardized TCM for each year, i.e., the interference weights were $w_{ijt} = (\sum_{j} w_{ijt}^*)^{-1} w_{ijt}^*$.
+The exposure mapping was defined to be $G_{it} = \mathbbm{1}\{ \sum_{j} w_{ijt} Z_{jt} > 0.25 \}$ where $Z_{jt}=1$ if power plant $j$ had a scrubber in year $t$ and $Z_{jt}=0$ otherwise.
+Thus, $G_{it} = 1$ indicates that many nearby power plants had scrubbers installed, where ``nearby" was determined by the atmospheric transport model.
 Scrubber installation followed a staggered adoption pattern, where once a power plant adopted a scrubber, the scrubber remained in place for the remainder of the study period.
-Though exposures were not guaranteed to follow a staggered adoption pattern, all but two counties in each interference burden group had exposure histories that followed staggered adoption.
-These two counties were excluded from the analysis, leaving 643 and 644 counties in the low and high interference burden groups, respectively.
-All coal power plants were included when analyzing either interference burden group.
+County-level exposures were not guaranteed to follow a staggered adoption pattern due to the time-varying interference weights and choice of exposure mapping; however, all but two counties in each power plant burden group had exposure histories that followed staggered adoption.
+These two counties were excluded from the analysis, leaving 643 and 644 counties in the low and high power plant burden groups, respectively.
+All coal power plants were included when analyzing either power plant burden group.
 In total, there were 517 power plants in the study period.

 Baseline covariates assumed to be sufficient in satisfying conditional parallel trends included county-level demographic information and power plant-level operating characteristics.
 Table S2 in the Supplementary Material provides summary statistics of these covariates in 2009.
 At the county-level, power plant covariates were summarized using a weighted average where the weights were from the interference matrix, e.g., $\sum_{j} w_{ijt} \boldX_{jt}^{\mathrm{int}}$.
 Further details on the data application including data processing are included in the Supplementary Material.